Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 Saturday 24
 -----------

-I should have gone to sleep a couple hours earlier, but stayed up to see what the challenge was.
+I should have gone to sleep a couple hours earlier, but stayed up to see what the challenge was, and then...

 ![friday/saturday](saturday.png)

-And then I was hooked.

 #### Challenges completed: